EasyRenter/apiNexmo/README.md

 - the SMS message (a string with a limited number of caracter - refer to Nexmo doc for more info)
 - the Nexmo key and secret key

 2/ phonenumberConvertion() is the function which convert french number to international number.
-Is also clean the string number from unnecessary caracter.
+It also clean the string number from unnecessary caracter.

 I hope it will help others.
 And do not hesitate to propose improvements ;)